Canon 6D Mark II vs Panasonic G90

 It is notable that the G90 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D Mark II lacks such a headphone port.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 6D Mark II and the G90 are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the G90 followed on from the Panasonic G80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic G90 Manual.
+Further information on the features and operation of the 6D Mark II and G90 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic G90 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Panasonic G90?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 6D Mark II: